sybrew/the-seo-framework/readme.txt

 				* Note that "clear" runs before "space".
 Mind your duplicates.
 			* `is_post_type_robots_set()` now tests for not empty, instead of isset.
 			* `is_taxonomy_robots_set()` now tests for not empty, instead of isset.
+			* `get_image_generation_params()` now only the 'social' context will fetch images from the content (by default).
+				* This affects the [Articles extension](https://theseoframework.com/extensions/articles/), among other implementations.
+				* Within TSF, we use 'social' and (since this update, also) 'oembed'.
 	* **For object `\The_SEO_Framework\Bridges\Sitemap`:**
 		* Method `get_freed_memory()` is now available.
 	* **For object `The_SEO_Framework\Interpreters\SeoBar`:**